milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Dreaming of school.md

 Manager: "I'm sure it isn't easy to find time in your schedule when you're so busy with the school committee stuff."

-Dream Emi: "Oh, it's alright!
+Past_Emi: "Oh, it's alright!
 I'm always happy to lend a hand."

-Dream Emi: "Staying busy just means I can help more people."
+Past_Emi: "Staying busy just means I can help more people."

 Manager: "You're so trustworthy.
 We can always count on you!"